singleron-RD/CeleScope_ATAC/doc/user_guide.md

 fastq_prefix2_1.fq.gz	fastq_prefix2_2.fq.gz	fastq_prefix2_3.fq.gz
 ```

 `--refernece` Required.
-The path of the genome reference directory.
+The path of the genome reference directory that includes fasta, index, promoter bed file.

-`--species` Required.
-GRCh38 or GRCm38.

-`--giggleannotation` Required.
-Path of the giggle annotation file required for regulator identification.

-`--signature` Required.
-Path of Cell signature file used to annotate cell types.
+`--genomesize` Required. genome size.
+Refer to www.genomesize.com.

 `--thread` Threads to use.
 The recommended setting is 8, and the maximum should not exceed 20.